 Another matter to consider during the orientation process is time management.
 In nursing school, depending on your program, you might have had ample amounts of time to investigate your patients.
 This time was uninterrupted in some nursing programs.
 So, when some individuals enter orientation, time management can be challenging.

-When entering the orientation process, understand that it is a new environment with unknown dynamics and expectations.
+When beginning the orientation process, understand that it is a new environment with unknown dynamics and expectations.
 You can’t see the obstacles or common missteps new nurses encounter.
 Take the time to set down and your unit’s management, preceptors, or mentors and request suggestions on how to properly care for patients.
 This doesn’t need to be formal, just a quick conversation seeking advice.
 Each nurse manages his or her day differently.
 Find out what systems work best and then customize said systems to fit your situation.

 ICU Nurse Gear